arturochian/datascience-2015/lessons/03_naive_bayes/README.md

     accuracy = nltk.classify.accuracy(classifier, validation_set)
     print "The accuracy was.... {}".format(accuracy)

+def predict(classifier, new_tweet):
+    """
+    Given a trained classifier and a fresh data point (a tweet), this will predict its label, either 0 or 1.
+    """
+    return classifier.classify(twitter_features(new_tweet))

 # Now let's use the above functions to run our program
 print "Let's use Naive Bayes!" our_feature_sets = get_feature_sets()